mui/material-ui/docs/src/pages/guides/understand-mui-packages/understand-mui-packages.md

 The core layer is also known as unstyled components - `@mui/core`.

-It provides only the component's functionalities and accessibility features without any styles (CSS).
-It is very useful if you want to take full control of the styling but don't want to spend time actually building the component from scratch.
+It provides only the component functionality and accessibility features without any styles.
+It's very useful if you want to take full control of the styling, but don't want to spend time building components from scratch.

-Since it does not rely on any styling solution, you can pick a method that fits you the most from pure CSS to a CSS-in-JS library.
+Since it doesn't rely on any specific styling solution, you can pick a method that bet fits your needs, from pure CSS to CSS-in-JS.

-For more details, check out the [unstyled component page](/customization/unstyled-components/)
+For more details, check out the [unstyled components page](/customization/unstyled-components/)

 ## Design system

-This is the most used layer based on npm downloads because it comes with everything from the ground up.
+This is the most used layer (based on npm downloads) because it comes with everything you need to get started:

-- Theming capabilities (has `@mui/system` as dependency)
+- Theming capabilities (has `@mui/system` as dependency).
-- Accessible components and React hooks (has `@mui/core` as dependency)
+- Accessible components and React hooks (has `@mui/core` as dependency).
 - Default styles are based on the design language being followed.

-Currently, MUI has one package in the design system layer (we'll soon add more, though) which is `@mui/material`.
+Currently, MUI has one package in the design system layer  – `@mui/material`, but we plan to add more in the future.
-This package provides components that follow the Material Design guidelines and also re-export necessary APIs from its dependencies.
+This package provides components that follow the Material Design guidelines and also re-exports necessary APIs from its dependencies.
-Since it has `@mui/system` and `@mui/core` as dependencies, you **should not** install or import them separately.
+Since it has `@mui/system` and `@mui/core` as dependencies, you don't need to install or import them separately.
-Instead, you should import from `@mui/material` directly.
+Instead, you should import any modules you need from `@mui/material` directly.

-However, there are some cases that you might want to use building blocks from `@mui/core`.
+However, there are some cases where you might want to use building blocks from `@mui/core` instead.
 Let's imagine we're working on an application that mainly uses `@mui/material` with a custom theme and we've been given a Switch component design to develop that is very different from the one found in Material Design.
-In that case, instead of overriding the `Switch` from `@mui/material` we could use the `styled` API to customize the unstyled version of the Switch, available in the `@mui/core`, from scratch:
+In this case, instead of overriding the `Switch` from `@mui/material` we could use the `styled` API to customize the unstyled version of the Switch, available in `@mui/core`, from scratch:

 ```js
 import { styled } from '@mui/material/styles';